-5.01E Windows and Doors
+5.01F Windows and doors:

-- All windows are to be sized and positioned to allow for maximum visibility from all positions in the pilothouse.
-Forward slant on windows front of cabin.
-Doors forward by helm station on both port and starboard sides. - Windows shall be high quality marine grade aluminum, extruded frame, bolt in, and shall be fully watertight.
+• All windows are to be sized and positioned to allow for maximum visibility from all positions in the pilothouse.
+Forward slant on 2-window front of cabin.
+Slider Doors forward by helm station on both port and starboard sides.
+Main to back deck aft of cabin.
+All doors are to

+- have latches to secure in the open position and be secured by a lock when closed. - Windows shall be high quality marine grade aluminum, extruded frame, bolt in, and shall be fully watertight.
 Sea Glaze aluminum frame.
 The State will witness a high-pressure hose test on all windows during sea trials.
 Leaking windows shall be fully removed and replaced with new windows.
-Selected side windows in Pilothouse and accommodation areas to have the ability to be opened and locked in both the open and closed position. - Deck doors to be positioned in the following manor: one door on each side of the working deck to allow personnel to walk on from the pier or transfer personnel will underway.
-One door on the transom to access the swim step and service the motors.
+Selected side windows in Pilothouse and accommodation areas to have the ability to be opened and locked in both the open and closed position. - Egress hatch from berthing area

-5.01F Miscellaneous Items
+5.01G Miscellaneous items: